-Lower Dolpo & Phoksumdo Lake trekking leads you on an interesting and exciting journey around Nepal's Far Western Himalaya within the country’s largest national park covering an area of 3,555 sq. km, extending beyond North West Dolpo to Mugu areas.
+Lower Dolpo & Phoksundo Lake trekking leads you on an interesting and exciting journey around Nepal's Far Western Himalaya within the country’s largest national park covering an area of 3,555 sq. km, extending beyond North West Dolpo to Mugu areas.

-A great adventure exploring lovely villages of Inner and Lower Dolpo with beautiful Phoksumdo Lake facing dramatic scenery of high hills, valley, and the snow-clad peak of Kagmara as far towards Dhaulagiri towards the east direction.
+A great adventure exploring lovely villages of Inner and Lower Dolpo with beautiful Phoksundo Lake facing dramatic scenery of high hills, valley, and the snow-clad peak of Kagmara as far towards Dhaulagiri towards the east direction.

 Walking leads you into enchanting forested areas filled with blue pine, spruce, cypress, poplar, deodar, fir, and birch, as the journey progress heading into Jugdula River valley tree lines drops for near-desert type terrain with vegetation of mainly dwarf juniper and caragana shrubs.

-Our adventure begins taking a scenic flight to land in warmer areas of Far South Nepal at Nepalgunj city, where another short flight takes you to Jhupal within Dolpo, where our walk leads past Dunai, the headquarters town of Dolpo and then to our highlight of the trip at Phoksumdo Lake within Ringmo village.
+Our adventure begins taking a scenic flight to land in warmer areas of Far South Nepal at Nepalgunj city, where another short flight takes you to Jhupal within Dolpo, where our walk leads past Dunai, the headquarters town of Dolpo and then to our highlight of the trip at Phoksundo Lake within Ringmo village.

 With time to get acclimatize and enjoy views crossing over high Baga-la and Numa-la to reach at Tarap valley on visit nice Tokyu and Dho-Tarap villages of the immense culture of Bon (pre-Buddhist) and Tibetan Buddhism with its interesting monasteries.